 ORDER BY r.cpu_time desc

-11. Check the wait type of the queries returned from the above output.
-If CPU is the major bottleneck, most of the sessions will have the below waits:
+11. Examine the wait type of the queries in the report above.
+If the CPU is the bottleneck, most sessions will experience the following delays:

-If most of the queries are waiting on CXPACKET, revisit sp_configure setting for “Max degree of parallelism” and “Cost degree of parallelism” and check if they are set as per best practice recommendations.
+If most queries are waiting on CXPACKET, examine the “Max degree of parallelism” and “Cost degree of parallelism” settings in sp configure to see if they are set according to best practice recommendations.

 Right Click on the instance, go to reports> Standard reports

-13. Once the top CPU queries are identified, get the list of all the SQL tables involved using statement_text and command_text column output obtained from step 10.
+13. Once the top CPU queries have been discovered, use the statement_text and command_text column output from step 10 to generate a list of all SQL tables involved.

-Check if there are any select queries which are causing high CPU, check with application team if they can be stopped temporarily on high OLTP servers.
+Check if there are any select queries that are consuming a lot of CPU, and ask the application team if these may be temporarily stopped on high-performance OLTP servers.

-14. Once the database maintenance activity is performed (like Index rebuild and Stats update), if SQL is still using high CPU, execute the query mentioned in Step 10.
+14. If SQL is still using a lot of CPU after the database maintenance activity (such Index rebuild and Stats update), run the query specified in Step 10.

-Collect the Plan handle and SQL handle information from below query:
+Take note of the Plan handle and SQL handle from the following query:

 select sql_handle,plan_handle from sys.dm_exec_requests where session_id=<session_id>